 The Vallecas file: the beginning

-Taking advantage of a gap in her schedule due to the absence of a teacher, Estefanía meets with two friends in the bathrooms to play a game apparently innocent, almost childish, but that for many people awakens deep fears.
+Taking advantage of a gap in her scholar schedule due to the absence of a teacher, Estefanía meets with two friends in the bathrooms to play a game apparently innocent, almost childish, but that for many people awakens deep fears.
 A “game” that for many people is not.
-However, Estefanía had already practiced the Ouija before in more occasions, both alone and accompanied.
+However, Estefanía had already practiced the Ouija before in more occasions, both alone and together with some friends.
 So for once again, what could happen?
 In addition, it was for the sake of one of her friends, the author of the idea, who had recently lost her boyfriend and wanted to contact him to make sure he was alright on the other side (we will see that this part is much discussed).

 Obviously, the parents, worried about their daughter, took her to several specialists and up to four different medical centers to find a solution.
 However, no one was able to give them a clear diagnosis or effective treatment.
-Doctor speculated that Estefanía would suffer from epilepsy, and she was even prescribed medication to treat it.
+A doctor speculated that Estefanía would suffer from epilepsy, and she was even prescribed medication to treat it.
 It had no effect either.
 In addition, her symptoms did not resemble those of a person with epilepsy.
 In fact, her mother Concepción really suffered from epilepsy for a long time, and she had no visions or voices, that is, she did not suffer from her daughter’s disorders.

-The comments that Estefanía made were increasingly strange and sinister.
-On one occasion she made a very extravagant request: she asked her mother that her father’s family must not be informed of her imminent death and that she had to install in her coffin a photograph in which she would appear with her father.
+The comments Estefanía made were increasingly strange and sinister.
+On one occasion she made a very extravagant request: she asked her mother that her father’s family must not be informed of her imminent death and that she had to install in her coffin a photograph in which Estefanía would appear with her father.

 We are approaching the date of the tragedy.
-One night of July 1991 Estefanía suffered one of the most intense attacks.
+One night of July 1991 Estefanía suffered one of her most intense seizures.
 Out of her wits, she tried to attack her sister Marianela as if she were a rabid animal.
 She managed to dodge it and Estefanía fell to the ground, in the midst of violent convulsions, with her eyes blank and foaming through her mouth.
 She lost consciousness.
-When she woke up, she claimed his parents that she did not remember anything.
+When she woke up, she claimed that she did not remember anything.
 It seems that the rest of her day was normal, although according to her brother Ricardo in an interview for the radio program Dimensión Límite (2012), the morning before her death Estefanía made a sinister omen, because she told her parents that she was destined to die before them.
 Even so, that afternoon she met her boyfriend Pablo to go for a stroll.
 She returned home early, had dinner and went to bed early.
 It was the calm that would precede the tragedy.

 The cursed house of Vallecas

 As already mentioned, the anomalous phenomena did not start abruptly.
 At first they were even bearable, but over time they were in crescendo.
 It didn’t take long when the family started to see a shadow in the hallway of the house and heard the malicious laughter of an elderly person.
 It seems that at first that entity was related to Concepción’s father, who died five months before Estefanía after suffering from senile dementia.
 One of the best-known stories about the Vallecas case is that the relationship of Concepción with her father was not pleasant.
-As it was reported from the beginning, some economic quarrels between daughter and father had deteriorated the relationship and Estefanía’s grandfather had developed a certain antipathy.
+As it was reported from the beginning, some economic quarrels between daughter and father had deteriorated their relationship and Estefanía’s grandfather had developed a certain antipathy.
 It was also said that a few days before his death, he swore to make their lives impossible for them from the other side.
 And it seems that he was fulfilling his fatal promise.

 There’s not much more to say about this guy.
-His story was completely undone in a broadcast of Esta noche cruzamos el Mississippi, a program broadcasted on Telecinco and presented by Pepe Navarro, in which Tristanbraker came face to face with part of the Gutiérrez Lázaro family (Máximo, Concepción, Querubina and Marianela).
+His story was completely undone in a broadcast of Esta noche cruzamos el Mississippi, a program broadcasted on Telecinco and presented by Pepe Navarro, in which Tristanbraker confronted face to face with part of the Gutiérrez Lázaro family (Máximo, Concepción, Querubina and Marianela).
 Sometimes the atmosphere seems to warm up and that the discussion is going to get worse.
 However, the interesting thing is that the family brings to light that Tristanbraker tried to trick them into renting a car to transport his equipment and that many of the supposed strange phenomena he demonstrated were simulated.
-It seems that Concepción even innocently paid him for several trips in taxis.
+It seems that Concepción even innocently paid him some taxi trips.
 Moreover, while the ghostbuster claimed to have cleaned the house, the family claimed that the phenomena still swarmed about actually.
 Even so, Concepción has assured in several interviews that one of these teams of “investigators” suffered in their own flesh the anomalous phenomena.
 She saw how one of the components was thrown into the air and stamped against a wall of the house, while another had his face deformed and swollen veins, presumably because that energy entered into him.

 Despite the insistence of the phenomena, Concepción wanted to prove in a more empirical way the reality of those anomalies.
-In this way, on one occasion she spread flour in the corridor of the house.
+In this way, on one occasion she spread flour through the corridor of the house.
 The next day, the footprints of a man’s shoe appeared.
-On another occasion when the family was going to leave the house empty for a while, he tied all the doors with cords.
+On another occasion when the family was going to leave the house empty for a while, she tied all the doors with cords.
 When they returned, they could see that all the threads were broken.
 They also installed a burglar alarm system that also went off one day when the house was empty.
 The psychophonies were also the protagonists of the Vallecas case.
 Several people who came to the family’s distress call put their tape recorders around the house and captured mainly two voices: one male and one female.
 Normally the messages consisted of insults and bad words that urged the investigators to leave the house.
 However, given some of the people who stepped into the house, there is reason to suspect fraud.